 Adjusting to living in a new country is easier said than done.
-It sounds romantic but in reality, it is extremely difficult.
+It sounds romantic and exciting but in reality, it’s extremely difficult.
 For one thing, you have grown up in a different culture, with different values, and the systems of your home country are probably highly different too.

 Some of the challenges of adjusting to a new country include:

 - One of the biggest challenges is making new friends.
-You have left behind your family, relatives as well as friends.
+You have left behind your family (sometimes people move with their families), relatives as well as friends.
 Your whole social acquaintances have been left behind too.
-Adjusting to life in a new country also means creating a social presence from scratch, which can take at least six months.
-And, honestly saying, during this time you can feel lonely.
+Adjusting to life in a new country also means creating a new social presence from scratch, which can take at least six months and, honestly saying, during this time you can feel lonely.

 - Another big challenge to adjusting to living in a new country is finding ways to get things done, commute to different places, and understanding the local currencies.
 Local transportation and currencies can be a bit confusing for some time.
 Furthermore, you can have trouble finding out ways to go about getting things done.
 For instance, do you have people to help you around the house?
-Or do most people DIY most things?
+Or do you do most things alone?
 These might seem trivial matters but can be bewildering when adjusting to life in a new country.

 - It can be difficult to adjust to the food as well.
-You might end up finding a place where your home country food is available, but till then you have to make do with local food or cook yourself.
+You might end up finding a place where your home country’s food is available, but until then, you have to make do with local food or cook yourself.
 Even then it can be difficult to find the ingredients you need to cook.
-It can take a while till you get the hang of things.
+It can take a while until you get the hang of things.

 Tips on Adjusting to Living in a New Country

-- Create a Home-like Environment – Once you settle in your new space spruce it up to look as much like your room in your home country as possible.
-Surround yourself with the music, books, tv shows, and decor of your home country.
+- Create a Home-like Environment: Once you settle in your new space, spruce it up to look as much like your room in your home country as possible.
+This means surrounding yourself with the music, books, tv shows, and decor of your home country.
 This is one of the best tricks of adjusting to life in a new country.
 If you create a space around yourself that makes you comfortable, it will calm your anxious mind.
-Whenever you feel the challenges of adjusting to living in a new country get to you, just retreat to this place and you will feel much better.
+Whenever you feel the challenges of adjusting to living in a new country get to you, just retreat to this place and you will surely feel much better.

-- Get to Know Your Locality – Take a walk around your neighborhood, get to know the local eateries, find out the amenities nearby, and make acquaintances with your neighbors.
-This will not only keep you busy, but you never know, you might fall in love with your life in the new country.
-Take a translation book with you and a notebook.
+- Get to Know Your Locality: Take a walk around your neighborhood, get to know the local eateries, find out the amenities nearby, and make acquaintances with your neighbors.
+This will not only keep you busy, but you never know, you might fall in love with your life in the new country, and also possibly make new friends of course.
+Take a translation book (or from your mobile apps) with you and a notebook.
 Try to talk to people.
 People worldwide are generally friendly and welcoming, so they will be more than happy to accommodate you, show you around, and help you figure things out.
-It is all about taking the time to get to know a place.
-Every place has its beauty and the loveliness of the place you move to will surely help you adjust to your life in the new country.
+It’s all about taking the time to get to know a place.
+Every place has its beauty, and the loveliness of the place you move to will surely help you adjust to your life in the new country.

-- Join a Course or Volunteer – One of the best ways to meet people and make friends is to join a class to volunteer in some social works.
-You might consider joining a local language class.
-You will not only meet expats like yourself but will learn a new language that will help you interact with locals as well.
-You can also choose to volunteer to, maybe, teach your home country language.
-It is a good way to meet others and make friends.
+- Join a Course or Volunteer: One of the best ways to meet people and make friends is to join a class or volunteer in some social works.
+You might consider joining a local language class perhaps.
+You will not only meet ex-pats like yourself but also learn a new language that will help you interact with locals.
+You can also choose to volunteer to, maybe, teach your home country’s language.
+It’s a good way to meet others and make friends.
 You can also volunteer for other community works.
-It will help you get noticed by the local community and you will be embraced with open arms for assisting with community development.
+It will help you get noticed by the local community, and you will be embraced with open arms for assisting with community development.
 After all, what better way of adjusting to life in a new country than helping out the underprivileged?

 Embrace Your New Life in the New Country

-Indeed, it is difficult adjusting to life in a new country.
-But it is also an adventure unlike any other you can ever have.
+Indeed, it’s difficult adjusting to life in a new country.
+But it’s also an adventure unlike any other you can ever have.
 So, take this opportunity to find ways to live and love.
 Get to know the country and surely, after a few years, you will be in love with the new country, its people, culture, traditions, and everything in between.
 All you need to do is give yourself some time to adjust to life in the new country.
 Be patient and everything will fall into place soon enough.
+Good luck!